 All businesses that are covered by our service and are regulated by the FCA pay an annual levy to contribute to our costs.
 Businesses may also have to pay an individual case fee when we handle a complaint about them.

 The way we resolve complaints makes no difference to the funding we receive.
-This helps to make sure that our decisions are impartial.
+This helps to make sure our decisions are impartial.

-The levy on financial businesses
+Levy on financial businesses

 Every year the FCA collects a levy from all businesses that are covered by our service and are currently regulated by the FCA.
 These businesses must pay the levy whether or not we’ve received any complaints about them.